 Disaster Simulation Testing:

-For this specific test, create an environment that simulates actual disaster to determine if you can carry out crucial business functions during such an event.
+For this specific test, create an environment that simulates an actual disaster to determine if you can carry out crucial business functions during such an event.

-Review Your Business Continuity Plan
+Review Your Business Continuity Plan:

 Being fully aware of your level of risk and the necessary actions to take gives you a competitive edge and mitigates any financial risk involved.
 Once everyone in your business is comfortable with and trained on implementing your BC plan, you’ll gain peace of mind knowing that not all will be lost when disaster strikes.